ValeriaKovalenkoGit/CV/cv.md

 - Github: https://github.com/ValeriaKovalenkoGit

 # SUMMARY
-> I am a student at P.M.
-Masherov University of Eastern Europe, majoring in Information Resource Management.
-My goal is to become a professional in the field of information technology and apply my knowledge in various areas of business.
-I am motivated, diligent and love to learn new things.
-My strengths are analytical mind, communication skills, responsibility.
+> I am a 1st year student at P.M.
+Masherov Higher School of Economics, majoring in Information Resources Management.
+My goal is to become a qualified IT-specialist and develop in this field.
+I am responsible, goal-oriented and ready to learn new things.
+My strengths are analytical thinking, communication skills and ability to work in a team.

 # SKILLS

 1. С++